Frequently Asked Questions

 The month of July can be windy and is perfect conditions for locals to fly their large kites, and the skies hum from the strings.
 You can attend kite festivals and join the local celebrations.
 The pleasant winds bring relief from the heat.
 Some parts of Bali will be very dry, and the lush greenery seems to have vanished as if never to return.
 However the ricefields always bring that emerald hue to the landscape, and our gardens are always lush and feature a surprising array of flowers.

 We highly recommend that you arrive with at least a few ideas about what you would like to do whilst on holiday in Bali.
 There is so much to see and do, and there really is something for everyone.
-To give you a start, below are just a few of the things we enjoy about Bali.
+Google is friend, all of the information is now available over the internet with rates and reviews galor.
+A part of the fun is the planning your holiday right?
+To give you a start, below are just a few of the things we enjoy about Bali. top

 Bali Adventure Tours